 The major mechanisms for a long-lasting bond between existing concrete and an overlay are the overlay’s adhesive properties and the mechanical bonding properties between the two materials.
 By far, the most effective way to maximize the bond is to adequately profile the surface.

-There are many methods used to profile a concrete surface.
+There are many methods professionals use to profile a concrete surface.
 The most common are mechanically abrading, blasting with abrasives, chemically etching and using high-impact mechanical methods achieved with tools such as jackhammers and concrete floor scabblers.

 The preferred methods are mechanical abrasion and blasting.
 Chemical and high-impact methods increase the risk of microcracking and leave residual byproducts behind.
 Although the latter two methods have their place, it’s best to consider them as a last resort when either of the former two are available.

 Effective profiling accomplishes two things.
 It increases the concrete’s effective surface area.
 It also opens and exposes pores and cavities in the concrete surface.
-Because of this, more material may be needed to cover the now-enlarged and more porous surface.
+Because of this, you may need more material to cover the now-enlarged and more porous surface.

-While most materials require a profile that can be achieved through grinding or shot-blasting, some projects require more aggressive removal processes such as milling or scarifying.
+Most materials require a profile that can be achieved through grinding or shot-blasting.
+However, some projects require more aggressive removal processes such as milling or scarifying.
 The profile left by these methods can typically require 20% or more material than that of a diamond-ground slab.

 The process of exposing pores will have the greatest impact on primers, as well as materials applied without a primer.
 Because the density and porosity of concrete can vary broadly between different sections, you need to accurately measure each project’s profiled area to ensure you have enough material to cover the effective surface area.